Close Menu

 John Milloy, right, in a file photo from 2013.
 He was a Liberal colleges and universities minister in 2009 when the provincial and federal governments spent a combined $9 million on Algonquin College’s Perth campus.
 (CBC)

-Province claims no involvement in sale
+Province says it has no role in sale

 Source link